Player owned shops

 -

-Billionaire City is a custom city-economy SMP focused on long-term progression, ownership, and building businesses within a living city.
-We’ve put a lot of work into combining systems that are usually split across different servers, and sha…
+Billionaire City is a custom city-economy SMP built around long-term progression, ownership, and building businesses inside a living city.
+We’ve focused on combining systems that are usually split across different servers into one cohesive…